xcp-ng/xcp-ng-org/docs/networking.md

 ### Intel i218/i219 slow speed

 With kernel version 4.15 a fix in the e1000e driver [has been introduced](https://github.com/torvalds/linux/commit/b10effb92e272051dd1ec0d7be56bf9ca85ab927).
-However, this fix slighly slows down DMA access times to prevent the NIC to hang up on heavy UDP traffic.
+However, this fix slightly slows down DMA access times to prevent the NIC to hang up on heavy UDP traffic.
 This impacts the TCP performance.
 A workaround to regain full transfer speeds, you can turn off TCP segmentation offloading via the following command:

 ```
 ethtool -K <interface> tso off gso off